ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 ## Backwards compatibility with NTS and NTPv4

-The desire for compatibility with older protocols SHOULD NOT prevent addressing deployment issues or cause ossification of the protocol.
+The desire for compatibility with older protocols should not prevent addressing deployment issues or cause ossification of the protocol.

-The model for backward compatibility is: servers that support multiple versions of NTP MUST send a response in the same version as the request.
+The model for backward compatibility is: servers that support multiple versions of NTP must send a response in the same version as the request.
 This does not preclude servers from acting as a client in one version of NTP and a server in another.

 Protocol ossification MUST be addressed to prevent existing NTPv4 deployments which respond incorrectly to clients posing as NTPv5 from causing issues.
-Forward prevention of ossification (for a potential NTPv6 protocol in the future) SHOULD also be taken into consideration.
+Forward prevention of ossification (for a potential NTPv6 protocol in the future) should also be taken into consideration.

 ### Dependent Specifications